SNAP Benefits in North Carolina: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card each month.
-Think of it as a special debit card just for your food assistance.
-The card holds your monthly benefit amount, ready for you to use at approved stores.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it like a debit card specifically for your food assistance.
+The card is linked to your SNAP account, holding the funds you are approved for.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are intended for purchasing staple food items to help you and your family eat well.
-You can use your EBT card to buy most groceries that you would prepare at home.
-Eligible items generally fall into these categories:
+Your SNAP benefits are intended for purchasing staple food items to help you and your family maintain a healthy diet.
+Eligible items generally include most groceries you would find at a supermarket.

 • Fruits and vegetables